|

 These are some of the books that were referenced in creating this site.

-been employed for thousands of years to fulfill the practical
+employed for thousands of years to fulfill the practical and expressive

 In Illustrated Dictionary of Historic Architecture, noted Columbia University professor of architecture Cyril M. Harris offers a unique tour through the entire history of architecture: an extraordinary compendium of clear, concise definitions for over 5000 important terms.
 This thoroughly accurate and comprehensive gathering of architectural knowledge is complemented by an unprecedented collection of over 2000 line drawings that richly illustrate significant aspects of architectural styles.
 Unusual cutaway views, close-ups of intricate details and precisely rendered plans show many of the greatest architectural achievements of all time.